Localization theorems in topological Hochschild homology and topological cyclic homology: and of small spectral model categories

 \end{thm}

-Since for any pair of objects in $\aA_{cf}$, the symmetric spectrum of maps is trivial, $THH(\aA_{cf})$ is trivial, and it then follows that the vertical map is a weak equivalence.
+Since for any pair of objects in $\aA_{cf}$, the symmetric spectrum of maps is homotopically trivial, $THH(\aA_{cf})$ is homotopically trivial, and it then follows that the vertical map is a weak equivalence.

 Of the remaining statements in the theorem, we treat the case of the right horizontal map in detail; the case of the left horizontal map is similar (and in fact follows by considering the opposite category).
-As in Section~\ref{secgenloc}, we define the $(\aM_{c},\aM_{c})$-bimodule $\fLM$ by
+Let $\aM'=\aM^{\Cell}$ be the pointwise cofibrant spectral category weakly equivalent to $\aM$ from Proposition~\ref{propcofrep}, and let $\aM'_{c}$, $\aA'$, and $\aA'_{c}$ be the appropriate subcategories.
+As in Section~\ref{secgenloc}, we define the $(\aM'_{c},\aM'_{c})$-bimodule $\fLM$ by

-and $\fQM$ as the cofiber of the composition map $\fLM\to\aM_{c}$.
+and $\fQM$ as the cofiber of the composition map $\fLM\to\aM'_{c}$.
 The following lemma lists the properties of $\fQM$ we need in the proof of the theorem.

-\begin{lem} Let $x$ be an object of $\aM_{c}$. \begin{enumerate} \item For $y$ in $\aM_{cf}$, the map $\aM_{c}(x,y)\to \fQM(x,y)$ is a weak equivalence. \item If $\aM$ is right proper, then $\fQM(x,-)$ preserves weak equivalences. \end{enumerate} \end{lem}
+\begin{lem} Let $x$ be an object of $\aM_{c}$. \begin{enumerate} \item For $y$ in $\aM_{cf}$, the map $\aM'_{c}(x,y)\to \fQM(x,y)$ is a weak equivalence. \item If $\aM$ is right proper, then $\fQM(x,-)$ preserves weak equivalences. \end{enumerate} \end{lem}

-\begin{proof} Since the mapping spectrum from a cofibrant acyclic object to a fibrant object is trivial, for any object $y$ in $\aM_{cf}$, $\fLM(x,y)$ is trivial, and the map $\aM_{c}(x,y)\to \fQM(x,y)$ is a weak equivalence.
+\begin{proof} Since the mapping spectrum from a cofibrant acyclic object to a fibrant object is homotopically trivial, for any object $y$ in $\aM_{cf}$, $\fLM(x,y)$ is homotopically trivial, and the map $\aM'_{c}(x,y)\to \fQM(x,y)$ is a weak equivalence.
 This proves~(i).
-To prove~(ii), it suffices to show that for any object $y$ and any fibrant approximation $y\to y'$, the map $\fQM(x,y)\to \fQM(x,y')$ is a weak equivalence.
-Factor the initial map $*\to y'$ as an acyclic cofibration followed by a fibration $a'\to y'$, and let $a$ be a cofibrant approximation of the pullback $y\times_{y'}a'$.
+To prove~(ii), it suffices to show that for any object $y$ and any fibrant replacement $y\to y'$, the map $\fQM(x,y)\to \fQM(x,y')$ is a weak equivalence.
+Factor the initial map $*\to y'$ as an acyclic cofibration followed by a fibration $a'\to y'$, and let $a$ be a cofibrant replacement of the pullback $y\times_{y'}a'$.

-We obtain from this fibration pullback square (and the symmetric spectrum version of SM7) the homotopy (co)cartesian square of $\aM_{c}$-modules on the left below, and from this, the homotopy cocartesian square of symmetric spectra on the right below.
+We obtain from this fibration pullback square (and the symmetric spectrum version of SM7) the homotopy (co)cartesian square of $\aM_{c}$-modules on the left below, and from this, the homotopy cocartesian square of $\aM'_{c}$-modules on the right below.

+Looking at the construction of $\fLM$, the bar construction preserves homotopy cocartesian squares in either variable, and so we see that the square on the left below is homotopy cocartesian; it follows that the square on the right below is homotopy cocartesian.